Kamppix/2DMinecraft/README.md

-# 2D Minecraft
+# 2D Minecwaft

 "Terraria is just like 2D Minecraft", they said.
 And they were <b>wrong</b>.

-2D Minecraft is what the name says.
+2D Minecwaft is what the name says.
 A two-dimensional version of the game "Minecraft".
 This game is made from scratch and doesn't use any of Minecraft's source code, but is created to represent Minecraft in a 2D environment as well as possible.

 <h2>How to use</h2>
-<h4>If you don't own Minecraft, you can't play 2D Minecraft</h4>
+<h4>If you don't own Minecraft, you can't play 2D Minecwaft</h4>

 To avoid copyright infringement, Minecraft's assets will not be included in any commits.
 This means you have to have Minecraft on your PC to get the required assets to run the game.